Robert-van-Engelen/ForthMSX/doc/words.md

 ### `EMIT`
 _char --_

-emit char to screen or to OUTPUT-ID when set;
+emit char to screen or to FILE-ID when set;
 list of control codes for console output:

 code | effect